News & Insights - Law Expertise

 As a paralegal or attorney, you know that discovery is the foundation of a lawsuit process.
-Discovery allows each side to collect evidence for use during trial, and can take many forms including depositions, interrogatories, requests for production of documents, and answers to written questions.
+Discovery allows each side to collect evidence for use during trial and can take many forms including depositions, interrogatories, requests for the production of documents, and answers to written questions.
 The more prepared you are with your own discovery plan before your opponent starts collecting information about you or your case, the better chance you have at winning.

 To help make sure that you’re properly prepared when it’s time for discovery to begin, here are five ways to stay ahead of the game:

 - Create a discovery binder that helps you organize all your ideas in one place, whether it be digital or physical.

 - Strategize your response to requests for the production of documents.